LemonProg/Valorant-InstaLocker/README.md

-## Dont be Afraid "Riot Vanguard" will not detect it, that just Emulate your mouse !
+## Dont be Afraid "Riot Vanguard" will not detect it, the app just Emulate your mouse !

 ## Some Fix about Windows Security